 One of the most exciting times in a homebuyer’s life may be at closing when you sign on the dotted line and get the keys to your new dream home.
 But before you start packing up your belongings into the moving truck, what do you do if your old home hasn’t sold yet?
-Although it may be a bit tricky to sell and buy your home at the same time, it isn’t impossible.
+Or you may be thinking: 'Can I even buy another house before I sell mine?'

 Have a Contingency Offer

 If you want to avoid carrying two mortgages, one of the best things to do is to buy on contingency, meaning you're making an offer on a house contingent on selling yours.
 The overarching definition of a contingency is "a provision in a contract requiring certain acts to be completed before the contract is binding," but when it comes to homebuying, this means you can't close on your new home until your old home sells.

 If the seller is flexible on timing or it's a buyer's market, then making an offer that’s contingent may be the right move.
 This will also allow you to withdraw your offer if your current home doesn’t sell by a certain date.
 Although this is a good option for some buyers, it may not be too appealing to sellers in hot housing markets who want to sell their home quickly and receive multiple bids from other homebuyers.

 Have a Rent-Back Option

 A rent-back agreement allows home sellers to stay in their home past closing.
 After settlement, the previous owners of the home you just bought can pay rent to you in order to stay there a bit longer.
 This may be the perfect arrangement: It gives sellers some extra time to find a new house while paying you rent since they're still occupying your future residence, which gives you some extra money to briefly cover two mortgages.